takurooo/Keras-Fully-Convolutional-Networks-for-Semantic-Segmentation/README.md

 # Usage
 ## Training
-1 Create a new folder and put training and validation data.
+1 Create a new folder and put training and validation data.
 2 Write training config in "args.json".
 3 `python train.py`
 4 Start training.